Richard Haking: Subsequent events

 McCay had information about the 8th Australian Brigade and the 14th Australian Brigade but sent a message at 10:30 p.m. to Elliott, asking for information.
-Elliott was none the wiser, he knew that the 60th Australian Battalion were trying to hold their position in the German lines but as yet had no information about the 58th Australian Battalion attack and replied (at 11:30p.m.) that although he was concerned about German machine gun fire he was willing to make another attempt on the Sugar Loaf, provided he was reinforced by the 57th Australian Battalion.
+Elliott was none the wiser, he knew that the 60th Australian Battalion were trying to hold on in the German lines but as yet had no information about the 58th Australian Battalion attack and replied (at 11:30 p.m.) that although he was concerned about German machine gun fire he was willing to make another attempt on the Sugar Loaf, provided he was reinforced by the 57th Australian Battalion.
 An hour later Elliott learned of the failure of the attack of the 58th Australian Battalion and notified McCay at once.

 Haking cancelled the night attack at 12:10 a.m. after learning that the 61st (South Midland) Division had suffered too many casualties and that trenches were blocked with wounded men.
 At 5:00 a.m. a conference was held at Sailly, with Monro, Mackenzie, McCay and Barrow.
 During the meeting a report was received from the 5th Australian Division HQ and Monro and Haking ordered that the 14th Australian Brigade was to be withdrawn from the German front line rather than reinforced.
 Haking regarded the battle as over at 2:00 p.m. on 20 July, when the 5th Australian Division returned to the command of II ANZAC Corps.
 His advance Corps HQ at Sailly closed an hour later.
 Monro and Haking concurred with McCay's veto of a proposal (21 July) that an informal local truce be negotiated in the Australian sector to allow the wounded to be collected, although this was in accordance with official GHQ policy.